 HCM acknowledges that when sustainability risks occur, there may be negative impact on an assets value and therefore this could have a material impact on the Net Asset Value of the AIFs under management.

-In accordance with the discretion granted pursuant to the SFDR, HCM does not consider the adverse impacts of investment decision on sustainability factors in respect of the AIFs under management as the investment strategies of the AIFs under management do not regard sustainability factors to be material to their investment strategy.
+In accordance with the discretion granted pursuant to the SFDR, HCM does not consider any adverse impacts of its investment decisions on sustainability factors in respect of the AIFs under management as the investment strategies of the AIFs under management do not regard sustainability factors to be material to their investment strategy.
 In the event that sustainability factors do, in the future, become material, HCM will consider the principal adverse impacts of its investment decisions on sustainability factors.

 Remuneration policy and the integration of sustainability risks